eclipse-platform/eclipse.platform.releng.aggregator/production/downloadsites/readme.txt

-The are stored here in this repository just to have a safe record of them, make them easier to compare/change etc., but there is nothing "automatic" about making them current or in synch with what is on the downlaod server, so its recommended, before making changes, to get a copy, manually compare with that's here, to see if things have changed but not be put into the repository.
+The are stored here in this repository just to have a safe record of them, make them easier to compare/change etc., but there is nothing "automatic" about making them current or in synch with what is on the download server, so its recommended, before making changes, to get a copy, manually compare with that's here, to see if things have changed but not be put into the repository.